samuller/pgmerge/README.md

 This utility will read CSV files and *merge* each CSV's rows into a table of a PostgreSQL database.
 The merge process means that it will:

-* Import rows that don't yet exist.
+* Import rows whose primary key doesn't yet exist.
-* Update rows that are already found in the database.
+* Update row values when the primary key already exists.
 * Ignore unchanged or missing rows.

+This is also called an *upsert* operation as it performs either an update or an insert.

 This tool can also export data in the same format expected for import.